Language pedagogy: The series method

 In the 19th century, François Gouin went to Hamburg to learn German.
-Based on his experience as a Latin teacher, he thought the best way to do this would be memorize a German grammar book and a table of its 248 irregular verbs.
+Based on his experience as a Latin teacher, he thought the best way to do this would be to memorize a German grammar book and a table of its 248 irregular verbs.
 However, when he went to the academy to test his new language skills, he was disappointed to find out that he could not understand anything.
 Trying again, he similarly memorized the 800 root words of the language as well as re-memorizing the grammar and verb forms.
 However, the results were the same.
 During this time, he had isolated himself from people around him, so he tried to learn by listening, imitating and conversing with the Germans around him, but found that his carefully constructed sentences often caused native German speakers to laugh.
 Again, he tried a more classical approach, translation, and even memorizing the entire dictionary but had no better luck.

 His three-year-old nephew who has learned to speak French inspired him.
 Gouin noticed the boy was curious about everything in the world and enjoyed sharing his experience to whoever would listen or himself.
 Gouin decided that language learning was a matter of transforming perceptions into conceptions, using language to represent what one experiences.
 Language is not an arbitrary set of conventions but a way of thinking and representing the world to oneself.
 It is not a conditioning process, but one in which the learner actively organizes his perceptions into linguistics concepts.